Discover the essence of our Ethiopia Bona Zuria: A specialty coffee from Ethiopia for espresso

 2. The Bona Zuria Region

-Sidamo is one of Ethiopia’s most famous coffee-producing regions, known for its high-altitude farms, nutrient-rich soil, and ideal climate.
+Sidama is one of Ethiopia’s most famous coffee-producing regions, known for its high-altitude farms, nutrient-rich soil, and ideal climate.
 Bona Zuria’s combination of cool temperatures and shade-grown farming allows for slow cherry maturation, resulting in coffees with bright acidity, deep sweetness, and intricate flavor profiles.

 The farmers in this district practice traditional, sustainable farming methods, ensuring that each harvest reflects the unique terroir of Bona Zuria.
-Their expertise, combined with the natural processing method, brings out the distinct fruit and floral notes characteristic of Sidamo coffees.
+Their expertise, combined with the natural processing method, brings out the distinct fruit and floral notes characteristic of Sidama coffees.

 3. Roasting process